Explore Jobs

 • 2.541 billion individuals were impacted by data breaches in 2016.

-Despite only 36.6 million records being exposed in that same year, a truly massive number of people were impacted.
-Similarly, 2.227 billion people were impacted by data breaches in 2018.
+Despite only 36.6 million records being exposed that year, a staggering number of individuals were affected, with 2.227 billion also impacted in 2018.

-This would be a full 50% increase from the estimated 22 billion records stolen in 2022, evidence that cybercrime is still on the rise.
+This marks a 50% increase from the estimated 22 billion records stolen in 2022, underscoring the persistent rise of cybercrime.

-The cost of cybercrime is projected to grow at a rate of at least 15% per year, which would mark an increase from $3 trillion in 2015 to $10.5 trillion in 2025.
+The cost of cybercrime is anticipated to grow at a rate of at least 15% each year, escalating from $3 trillion in 2015 to an estimated $10.5 trillion by 2025.

 Cybercrime by Location

-• The UK has the highest cybercrime density, with 4,783 of every 1 million internet users being affected.
+• The UK has the highest cybercrime density, with 4,783 victims per 1 million internet users.

 Country Victims/1M internet users (2021) Year-over-year change (2020-2021)